edbzn/blog/content/blog/building-a-store-using-react-and-typescript/index.md

 );
 ```

-The last state is available using the `stream.map` operator provided by the `states` props.
-Now, any dispatched action trigger a `setState` which automatically re-renders our view.
+The current state is available using the `stream.map` operator provided by the `states` props.
+Now, when an action is dispatched a `setState` is triggered which automatically re-renders our view.

 ```tsx
 class App extends React.Component<AppProps, AppState> {